Steps to Take for Quick Relief

 Recognizing Mild to Moderate Symptoms

-If you have a peak flow meter reading between 50-80%, it is likely that you’ll be coughing, wheezing, or experiencing chest tightness.
+If you have a peak flow meter reading between 50-80%, you’ll likely be coughing, wheezing, or experiencing chest tightness.
 You may have mild to moderate difficulty catching your breath.
-You are able to talk, however you may feel some anxiety if you try to walk or engage in other physical activities.
+You can talk, however you may feel some anxiety if you try to walk or engage in other physical activities.
 If it is nighttime, you are kept awake due to your symptoms.
 Your lips and nailbeds are pink.

 Managing Mild to Moderate Symptoms